alexHoggett/CV/README.md

 **Goldsmiths, University of London (September '17 - August '20)** </br>
 **BSc Creative Computing, First Class Honours**

 Applied advanced programming concepts to both peer and self-led creative projects.
 Robust course covering many aspects of CS and how to apply them in real world scenarios.
-For my final project, i designed and built an audio effects pedal running on a Raspberry-Pi, that performed audio-analysis to create live visualisation,s to be output on an HDMI channel.
+For my final project, i designed and built an audio effects pedal running on a Raspberry-Pi, that performed audio-analysis to create live visualisations to be output on an HDMI channel.
 My report can be found [here](https://documentcloud.wondershare.com/share/review/zwp63GvBBikzABv2bG5wNj2vGKNLl4YO2f1kwAhqQmWeoTZmz_w_TEAtEbEZcAzMJgsdY9azokXMBfzYLz8u_g?lang=en-us).

 Modules include: